solskinIsak/OLA1-System-Quality/ReadMe.md

 The tests we made in this project were unit tests, integration tests, and specification-based tests.

 - **Unit Tests**:
   The unit tests are used to test small parts of your codebase.
-We used this to test if our user could use various CRUD operations in our application, mark tasks as completed, and set deadlines for tasks.
+We used this to test if our user could add task ( C Create from CRUD ) in our application.
 The unit tests could also be referred to as story tests since the tests are basically our 'acceptance criteria' for user stories.
+If we were to make a fully functional application, we would have made more unit tests to test the other CRUD operations.

 - **Integration Tests**:
   The integration tests are used to determine if individually developed units work correctly together, which is what we tested with our unit tests.
 We tested if the code could reach the database correctly.

 - **Specification-Based Tests**:
   The specification-based test could also be referred to as user-journey tests since they focus on how the user interacts with the system and follow a stream of individual tests.